janattig/Trouble-In-MC-Town/README.md

+# More details

 ### Complete datapack contents

 In total, the datapack provides the following:
 1. **Implementation of the TTT rules** - Players are divided into <span style="color:blue">**Innocent**</span> and <span style="color:blue">**Traitor**</span>.
 Innocents win if they stay alive for 8 minutes (configurable) or all Traitors are dead.
 Traitors win if all Innocents are dead before the 8 minutes are over.
 Note that in contrast to the other implementations, this datapack does *not* implement the role of a *detective*.
-2. **Loot chests** - All players can find loot by opening (empty) chests around the world (best used with a pre-generated level, more coming soon).
+2. [**Loot chests**](https://github.com/janattig/Trouble-In-MC-Town#loot-chests) - All players can find loot by opening (empty) chests around the world (best used with a pre-generated level, more coming soon).
 Traitors who wander around the world far away from the Innocents can find extra fun Traitor-loot
-3. **Special Traitor-loot** - This loot which is exclusive to traitors contains:
+3. [**Special Traitor-loot**](https://github.com/janattig/Trouble-In-MC-Town#traitor-loot) - This loot which is exclusive to traitors contains:
-    * Diamond armor and weapons
-    * Enchanted Golden Apples
+    * Special Minecraft items, like Diamond armor and weapons or Enchanted Golden Apples
-    * Arrows with special effects, like lightning or TNT explosions.
+    * Custom Arrows with special effects, like lightning or TNT explosions.
 This is an adaption of Cloud Wolf's "Custom Arrows in Minecraft" Tutorial which can be found [here](https://www.youtube.com/watch?v=14mBKL53Fy0)
-    * Splash Potions which can be thrown to summon mobs
+    * Summoning Splash Potions which summon monsters upon impact
-4. **Start structure** - Pre-built structure which allows easy access to the TTT game in forms of command blocks that can be triggered by conventional buttons.
-More information on the structure can be found in a later [section](https://github.com/janattig/Trouble-In-MC-Town#start-structure) of this Readme.
+4. [**Start structure**](https://github.com/janattig/Trouble-In-MC-Town#start-structure) - Pre-built structure which allows easy access to the TTT game in forms of command blocks that can be triggered by conventional buttons.

-# More details
+### Loot chests

+...
+TODO ...

+### Traitor loot

+...
+TODO ...

 ### Start Structure